TheCatism/TheCatism.github.io/_pages/about.md

 author_profile: true
 ---

-# About Me

 Hi and welcome to my blog.
-I am a cyber security enthusiast and I like learn about vulnerabilities, malware, and programing.
-I'll mainly be posting about those topics and whatever else I'm working on at the moment like a hack the box machine or a CTF.
+I am a cyber security enthusiast and I like to learn about vulnerabilities, malware, and programming.
+I'll mainly be posting about those topics and whatever else I'm working on at the moment like a hack the box machine or a CTF challenge.

+Feel free to follow me on Twitter or add me on LinkedIn.